Ayesh/Wordpress-Woocommerce-HNB/readme.txt

 WooCommerce HNB plugin is a free and open source plugin to integrate Hatton National Bank Internet Payment Gateway with your WooCommerce store.

 ### Features
  - Totally free!
-No need to buy a licenses.
+No need to buy a license.
  - Lightweight yet fully functional integration.
  - Written with modern PHP code, making the code light weight and easy to read.
  - Thoroughly and securely validates the payments upon receipt.